cffhr99/Module9-Challenge/README.md

 ![June](https://github.com/cffhr99/Module9-Challenge/blob/main/images/June_Prcp.PNG?raw=true)
 ![December](https://github.com/cffhr99/Module9-Challenge/blob/main/images/Dec_prcp.PNG?raw=true)
 ## Summary
-Overall the temperature in June and December are similar historically.
+ - Overall the temperature in June and December are similar historically.
 Even December has a wider range of temperature since their maximal temperature are close and the December has a lower minimal temperature.
+ - Similar with temperature, the precipitation in June and December has no significant difference.
+From the precipitation histograms above, it is obvious that the most frequency of precipitation is 0.
+Even December would has a maximal precipitation with 6, it is really rare during these years.